Sheriff Wayne Ivey – Sheriff of Brevard County

-Chief Deputy DeMorat is a former Board member for Serene Harbor Domestic Violence Shelter, the Space Coast Early Intervention Center, and Central Florida Crimeline.
+Chief Deputy DeMorat is a former Board member for Serene Harbor Domestic Violence Shelter, Space Coast Early Intervention Center and Central Florida Crimeline.

 Chief Dan Singleton – Chief of Judicial Services

 Commander Vic DeSantis – Commander of Criminal Investigative Services

-Commander Vic DeSantis is a thirty-four year law enforcement veteran.
-He currently serves as the Commander of the Criminal Investigative Services.
+Commander Vic DeSantis is a thirty-four year law enforcement veteran to include military service.
+Commander DeSantis currently serves as the Commander of the Criminal Investigative Services.
 Commander DeSantis holds a Bachelor of Professional Studies Degree in Business from Barry University and a Master of Science Degree in Criminal Justice from the University of Central Florida.
-He has served as a patrol deputy, patrol sergeant, patrol lieutenant, General and Major Crimes Unit agent, investigative sergeant, and narcotics/vice lieutenant.
-His career also includes assignments as the agency Accreditation Manager, and deputy commander (major) in the Support Services Unit where he oversaw the Communications Center and Judicial Process Unit functions.
+Commander DeSantis has served as a Deputy, Agent, Sergeant, and Lieutenant.
+His career also includes assignments as the agency Accreditation Manager, and Major in the Support Services Unit where he oversaw the Communications Center and Judicial Process Unit functions.
 He is a graduate of the Southern Police Institute (University of Louisville) 111th Administrative Officers Course and the FBI-LEEDA 27th Command Institute for Law Enforcement Executives.

 Commander Jimmy Donn – Commander of Staff Services